 What to do there: This building looks the same as it did in 1966 and it carries its history heavily.
 If you want to gain a really complete understanding of the building and its place in history, then take the free tour.
 The guide will help you understand the cultural and historical significance of the building to the war and to modern Vietnam.

 Why it’s so awesome: This is the street where you need to go if you want to have a night out with friends.
 There are a huge range of bars and cafes in the area where you can sit and relax after a day of walking and sightseeing.
-Some of the best places to stay in Ho Chi Minh are located in this area too.
-So, if you can’t afford to stay at these expensive hotels, you can at least enjoy a drink in their luxurious bars.
+Some of the best places to add to your Ho Chi Minh itinerary are located in this area too.
+So, if you can’t afford to stay at these expensive hotels, you can at least enjoy a drink in their luxurious bars and stay in one of Ho Chi Minh’s best hostels dotted around the area.

 What to do there: Grab a group of friends and enjoy the friendly, busy atmosphere.
 You can have a drink, grab a meal, and explore the music and nightlife.
 Also, make sure that you have a drink at the Rex, the Majestic, or the Caravelle Hotels as they all have rooftop bars.
 There’s nothing quite like having a drink while looking out over the lights of the city.